ohduran/cookiecutter-react-django/README.md

 Let's assume that you want to create a project called "hello_world", one that makes a separation between a React-based front end and a Django-based backend, all set up locally using Docker and production ready in Heroku.

-Most tutorials will give you a partial solution, so the only way is painstakingly piecing together a solution from multiple guides/tutorials that did some aspect of what you want without covering the whole.
+Most tutorials will give you a partial solution, so the only way is painstakingly piecing it together from multiple guides/tutorials that did some aspect of what you want without covering the whole.

 > Side projects don't exactly require optimal productivity, but, unlike jobs, if they become a pain to work on, it's pretty easy to just quit.

 Instead, we can do as follows.
-First, get Cookiecutter.
-Trust me, it's awesome:
+First, get Cookiecutter:

 ```$ pip install "cookiecutter>=1.7.0" ```